Say It with Songs: Reception

 Although word of mouth did not travel fast enough to completely sink the film at the box office, its $1.7 million gross in the United States was considered a flop by Jolson's standards.
 It was received so badly in Los Angeles that the Warners Theatre closed it after only forty-eight hours.

 According to Warner Bros records it earned $1,715,000 domestically and $551,000 foreign.

 Preservation status

 About ten minutes of film have been lost.
 Two musical numbers, "I'm Ka-razy for You" and "Back in Your Own Back Yard", are missing from the prints currently in circulation.
 It is unknown whether these sequences still survive.
-The sound to these sections survive on Vitaphone disks.
+The sound to these sections survives on Vitaphone disks.

 Home media

 The film has been released by The Warner Archive on DVD.